FESOM/pyfesom/README.md

 ## Requirements

-We try to support both python 2.7 and 3.4.
+We try to support both python 2.7 and possibly 3.4.

 - numpy
 - scipy